jadonoo/secure-mutillidae/README.md

 4. **database-config.inc** is exposed when browsing http://localhost/mutillidae/includes/database-config.inc.
 It exposes sensitive databse credential.
 To fix it, moved the config file from root directory **htdocs\mutillidae\includes** to non-root directory outside of **htdocs**.
 5. Used SSLscan tools in Kali Linux against the website, it exposed obsolete **SHA1WithRSAEncryption** in Signature algorithm of SSL certificate and key strength is 1024 which is breakable.
 To fix it, generated new server cert and key with SHA256 and key size 2048 by using openssl tools in mutillidae folder.
 Once new key and cert was generated, replace old key and cert file with new ones in **httpd-ssl.conf**.
 6. Used SSLscan tools in Kali Linux against the website, it exposed 64 bits obsolete ciphers used in **httpd-ssl.conf**.
 To fix it, replace new ciphers suites **SSLCipherSuite HIGH:!AESCCM8:!AESCCM:!MD5:!RC4:!3DES** and **SSLProxyCipherSuite HIGH:!AESCCM8:!AESCCM:!MD5:!RC4:!3DES**
-7. For unrestricted file upload on http://localhost/mutillidae/index.php?page=upload-file.php, it is supposed to allow image files such as jpeg, gif, and png files, but it allows any file type to be uploaded.
+7. For unrestricted file upload on http://localhost/mutillidae/index.php?page=upload-file.php, it is supposed to allow image files only, but it allows any file type to be uploaded.
 To fix it, applied secured code to reject file uploading if the wrong file type is uploaded.
 8. The website was vulnerable because HSTS (HTTP Strict Transport Security) was disabled.
 It was known through max-age=0 found in browser developer tool.
 To fix that, enforced HSTS header in code.
 9. For sensitive data exposure vulnerability when browsing on http://localhost/mutillidae/index.php?page=client-side-comments.php page, it exposed database credential when using **view page source function**.
 To fix it, deleted the code block of credential in **information-disclosure-comment.php **.